Librarian Consultation Hours

 You can use this app to access legal documents and news articles in your Queue, even when you are offline.

-You can find a complete list of all the online legal databases in the research guide Online Legal Resources.
+You can find a complete list of all our legal databases in our guide to Law Databases.
 Some of the databases have restricted access.
 Please be aware of the symbol key which indicates the restriction of access to each database.

 Cornell University Library has many databases that cover other disciplines.
 You can search by name or broad subject terms.